alhajee/ckan/doc/contributing/upgrading-dependencies.rst

 Steps to upgrade
 ----------------

-These steps will upgrade all of CKAN's dependencies to the latest versions that work with CKAN:
+These steps will upgrade all of FMLD's dependencies to the latest versions that work with FMLD:

 #.
 Create a new virtualenv: ``virtualenv --no-site-packages upgrading``